mturley/jQuery.stickystack/README.md

 jQuery.stickystack
 ==================

-stickystack is an adaptive sticky element positioning plugin by Mike Turley.
+a jQuery plugin for adaptive sticky element positioning written by [Mike Turley](http://www.miketurley.com).

 a demo can be found at demo.html. documentation can be found at docs/jQuery.stickystack.html.